-Develop a fire escape plan and make sure each family member knows what to do in case of fire.
+Develop a fire escape plan and make sure all family members and caregivers know what to do in case of fire.

 Put babies to sleep on their backs until they can turn over by themselves.

-Supervise your child and make sure he or she takes part in age-appropriate activities.
+Supervise your child and make sure they take part in age-appropriate activities.

-Wear your seat belts and make sure your child uses an approved car safety seat or seat belt that has been installed properly.
+Wear your seat belt and make sure your child uses an approved car safety seat or seat belt that has been installed properly.

-Help your child to learn how to handle anger and stress in appropriate ways.
+Help your child learn how to handle anger and stress in appropriate ways.

 Teach your child how to be safe—at home, at school, and with play and sports activities.